hedi0/Smart_DustBin/README.md

 *   Adhere to a consistent C++ coding style (e.g., Google C++ Style Guide or similar).
 *   Use meaningful variable and function names.
+*   Comment your code thoroughly, especially for complex logic.